• Skip to main content

 My classic pork stew is hearty, delicious and ready in about an hour.
 That's much less time than the typical stew recipe.
 Quick cooking and always melt-in-your-mouth tender pork tenderloin is the key to this speedy stew recipe.

-• why you'll love this pork stew recipe
+• why you'll love this recipe for stewed pork

 • variations